Pomax/socketless/docs/README.md

 - the [API docs](API.md), or if you're super into working on the underlying code, maybe even the...
 - [Developer docs](DEV.md).

-You're pretty cool for actually looking for docs... you know that, right?
+And can I just say, It's pretty awesome that you're actually going through the documentation!
+[Let me know](https://github.com/Pomax/socketless/issues) if there's anything you can't find!